Departmental News & Upcoming Events

 Business Enterprises, Inc. (BEI)

-East Campus Restaurant Development: UWF Business Enterprises, Inc., in partnership with Compass/Chartwells, hosted a successful Groundbreaking Ceremony on Friday, April 4, 2014.
+East Campus Restaurant Development: UWF Business Enterprises, Inc., in partnership with Compass/Chartwells, broke ground in the Spring of 2014.
 This groundbreaking marks the beginning of a very exciting time for the University.
 Construction began on the East Campus Restaurant site in May.
 Compass/Chartwells has employed CBRE, a lease marketing firm who was the consultant for the City of Pensacola, for the Airport, Community Maritime Stadium and the Port of Pensacola.
 BEI is expecting to open the East Campus "Argonaut Village" in late 2015.

 University Park: The Pre-Development phase is completed.
 The development phase has begun to enable sitework to begin on the 29 - Acre site during early January, 2015.
 The occupancy of Phase I components is planned for August, 2016.

 Facilities Development and Operations (FDO)

 Renovation Request: Campus constituents requesting projects have 2 options, a) Submit a "Construction Project and Space Form," throughout the calendar year by calling Robin Anderson, Ext.
 3427, or completing the forms available on the "Facilities Development and Operations" web site.

 The College of Business Phase III of III: This is an $8.4 million FY 2013/14 State of Florida appropriated funded project.
 Building 74 was completed.
 Building 76 will be completed in December, 2014.
 Building 53 is in the design consultant selection phase.
 Construction is expected to start in the spring of 2015.

 The Recreation Field Improvements near Building 90 and East Campus Tennis Court, Phase I of II: FY 2013-14 state appropriated Capital Improvement Trust Fund (CITF).

 Recreation Field Improvements - $1.1 million.
 Completed fields will be ready for use after turf establishment period in Early October, 2014.

 Tennis Courts East Athletic Complex, Phase I of II - $1,117,311.
 Design is nearing completion.
 Construction is anticipated to start in Fall of 2014.